Would you park in a disabled bay when you have no right? Motoring writer Maria McCarthy explains the complex laws surrounding disabled parking.

 Many people may feel that in some locations there are too many disabled parking spaces.

-Based on this, I decided to do some research - and discovered that the rules and guidelines for disabled parking are complex and varied.
+But when you look into it, the rules and guidelines for disabled parking are complex and varied.

 Blue Badge scheme